AIM-kennisplatformen/containers/README.md

+This readme provides instructions and a script for creating and loading a data artifact of TypeDB and Qdrant data and on how to start a langfuse container.
+The artifacts can be shared with others to provide jump start in the development proces.

 # TypeDB and Qdrant data artifacts

-This readme provides instructions and a script for creating and loading a data artifact of TypeDB and Qdrant data.
-The artifact can be shared with others to provide jump start in the development proces.

 ## Prerequisites